 Also remember to give your eyes plenty of time to adapt to the dark skies.
 You'll know you're ready when you can pick out each star of the Little Dipper.

 "Go outside, find a dark sky, lie flat on your back and look straight up," NASA meteor expert Bill Cooke told Space.com, "and be prepared to spend a couple of hours outside."

 Anywhere from 10 to 25 meteors are expected to fall each hour during the shower's peak.
-Thanks to the new moon, even the faintest Leonids should catch the eye.
 Some, like the one caught in the dashcam video below, will even appear to slowly streak across the sky.